 When your history studies take you to the Holy Roman Empire, add this hands-on project to your homeschool lessons for an added bit of fun and open-ended creativity!

-First request your free template and guide by submitting the form below.
+First request your free template and guide below.
 After you download the PDF, print the one-page template (one copy per child) and refer to the guide for a list of materials and directions.

 Children ages 7-9 will be able to complete the project with little assistance.
 Younger kids can do it, too, but may need more help with measuring and cutting.

 The History of the Imperial Crown of the Holy Roman Empire

 While the children assemble and decorate their crowns, read aloud the historical background included in the guide.
 You and your children will learn:

 - Which emperor was ruling when the Imperial Crown was made